 When building garden walls or interior features, your local authority may require you to use traditional methods and materials.
 We know which suppliers can give you period-appropriate building materials.
 Make sure you use the correct materials in your renovation, or you could get fined.
 (Or hire experienced listed-building constructionists who use period-appropriate materials.)

-It is in the government’s best interest that they preserve the buildings that are significant to British and Cornish history.
+It is in the government and your local authority’s best interest that they preserve the buildings that are significant to British and Cornish history.
 There are funds available to assist with part of the work involved in upgrading a listed home.
 It’s also worth doing some digging to see if there are any local trusts or charities interested in preserving an area’s character or specific types of buildings.
 Visit Historic England to see a list of grant sources in your region.

 To learn more about our specialised skills and what we can do for your listed building renovation, please click here.
 We also have more maintenance and care tips for your listed building in our previous articles.